billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

+Energy Efficiency Capabilities:
+: 	Network Capabilities to optimize energy usage in network components, devices, and across the network through configurable static attributes, e.g., powe saving capable attribute which can be applied to both component level and device level, or power setting attributes which specify who provide power, who consume, temperature setting, voltage, ampere setting.

 # Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}

 This section lists some metrics that are adopted by other SDOs.